Skip to content

 • the correct template appears in the inventory

-• opening the template row shows the expected draft in the dedicated editor
+• opening the template row shows the expected draft in the policy builder

 • any clone has a distinct name and separate record